LIS

 4VAC20-390-30.
 General criteria.

-The primary thrust of combining the existing Wetlands Guidelines with the two-tiered compensation guidelines is to preserve the wetlands as much as possible in their natural state and to consider appropriate requirements for compensation only after it has been proven that the loss of the natural resource is unavoidable and that the project will have the highest public and private benefit.
+The primary aim is to preserve the wetlands as much as possible in their natural state and to consider appropriate requirements for compensatory mitigation only after it has been proven that the impact to the natural resource is unavoidable and that the project will have the highest public and private benefit.

 Statutory Authority